 Alzheimer´s Disease (AD) is a disease many people are affected by.
 The progressive loss of memory and decreasing levels of concentration are the main symptoms and cause anxiety and uncertainty in patients and their family and friends.

 There is currently no cure or treatment that could stop the progression of AD.
 Treatment consists mainly of dealing with the various symptoms.
 Scientists and researchers worldwide search for a curative treatment and options to prevent AD progression.

-An encouraging approach are Stem Cell-based therapies.
+An encouraging approach are stem cell-based therapies.
 Stem cell therapies have demonstrated the ability to stimulate repair and regenerative processes in damaged neurons.
-This reveals exiting new treatment options with minor side effects and better outcome than the current medication options.
+This can open the door to new treatment options that may be related with better clinical outcome than the currently available medication options.

 Alzheimer´s Disease: The disease of oblivion

 AD is the most common reason for dementia worldwide and make 50-70% of all dementias.
 It is a neurodegenerative illness, which means that it is caused by deterioration of brain cells, called neurons.
 These neurons are no longer a part of the neuronal network and with that the sufficiency of the cerebral capacity decreases, resulting in typical symptoms like fading memories, decreasing recognition of people and many other symptoms discussed below.

 Most people affected are beyond the age of 65, but about 7% of all AD diagnosis define the so called presenile form, where also way younger people get the first symptoms.
 In such cases genetic factors play a large role.

 The prevalence for people older than 80 years of suffering from AD is almost 40%, so many people will be affected by this “disease of oblivion”.
 The life expectancy is about 8 years from diagnosis, due to the progredient needed care and more often occurred infections i.e. pneumonia.